-Option A: Family Medicine Residency Rotation

-This option is available at FSU COM affiliated Family Medicine Residency Programs, and includes care of patients in both outpatient and inpatient settings.
+Option A: Family Medicine Residency Rotation: This option is available at FSU COM affiliated Family Medicine Residency Programs, and includes care of patients in both outpatient and inpatient settings.
 Under the supervision of residency faculty and residents, students are exposed to the variety of problems encountered in a family medicine residency patient population.
 This rotation provides the opportunity to compare the medical problems of patients cared for in a residency practice (largely, an urban underserved population) with the problems of patients seen during the community-based third-year family medicine clerkship.
 Students see patients in the residency practice, but also see patients on the residency inpatient service, in the nursing home and/or other locations, when appropriate.
 The expanded scope of health-care services provided by the family physician in these settings is highlighted.
-Opportunities for increasing learner independence are encouraged, with a special emphasis on patient management. procedural skills and coordination of care experiences.
+Opportunities for increasing learner independence are encouraged, with a special emphasis on patient management, procedural skills and coordination of care experiences.

-Option B: Family Medicine Rural Medicine Rotation

-This option may be completed at approved family medicine practices situated in rural communities, and includes care of patients in outpatient and inpatient settings.
+Option B: Family Medicine Rural Medicine Rotation: This option may be completed at approved family medicine practices situated in rural communities, and includes care of patients in outpatient and inpatient settings.
 Under the supervision of community clerkship faculty, students are exposed to the variety of problems encountered in a rural family medicine patient population.
 This rotation provides the opportunity to compare the medical problems of patients cared for in a rural practice with the problems of patients seen during the community-based third-year family medicine clerkship.
 Students see patients in the clerkship faculty's office, but also participate in patient care in the hospital, in the nursing home and/or other locations, where appropriate.
 The expanded scope of services provided by the family physician in rural settings is highlighted.
 Opportunities for increasing learner independence are encouraged, with a special emphasis on patient management, procedural skills and coordination of care experiences.

-Documentation via CDCS:
+Documentation of Patient Care Experiences via CDCS:

-CDCS data on specific diseases/conditions is collected, monitored and analyzed, but student exposure to a specific list of diseases/conditions is not mandated.
+Patient log data on specific diseases/conditions is collected through CDCS.
+Although monitored and analyzed, student exposure to a specific list of diseases/conditions is not mandated.
+Student participation in procedures and screenings is also collected and analyzed via CDCS.